This guide on How to Make Chocolate Ganache is easy, delicious and so versatile you’ll be finding reasons to make it over and over!

 Whisk until smooth.

 Tips and Variations

-- Use good quality chocolate that is no less than 54% Cacao to avoid problems with the ganache setting.
+- Use good quality chocolate that is around 54-55% Cacao to avoid problems with the ganache setting.

 - For piping the frosting, I recommend doubling the recipe as piping uses more.